ShadowzLmao2/UTTT/README.md

 Why this is coded in Python: this is my first Python project and wanted to learn how to code in Python

+Notation: On the first turn or if the player can move anywhere, the xy coordinates of the bigger grid are written first (ex 1.2222 being middle-middle).
+After a move, a comma is written and then the second players move is written (ex.
+1.2222,12).
+Different turns are represented by a space and then the turn number and a period (ex.
+1.2222,12 2.22,33).
+Moves are assumed to be in the bigger grid where the last move was unless 4 digits are written.

 Number of possible gamestates per move:
-- Every odd move is player 1 and every even move is player 2.
-- Notation uses the xy coordinates of the large grid and then the small grid.
-Player turns are separated by commas.
-For example, middle-middle and middle-topleft is denoted as 2222,2211
 - Turn 1: 15
 - Turn 2: 103
 - Turn 3: ?